A perfect afternoon in the quirky neighbourhood

-Countless articles, posts, guidebooks and films advise on a perfect Paris trip.
-We, as many visitors before us, fell in love with the city instantly.
-Of all districts, sights and museums, Montmartre was the main reason for our Paris affection.
+Countless articles, posts, guidebooks, and films advise on a perfect Paris trip.
+We, like many visitors before us, fell in love with the city instantly.
+Of all districts, sights, and museums, Montmartre was the main reason for our Paris affection.
 Here are our tips for the perfect afternoon in the quirky neighbourhood.

 Start your tour with style

 Your first steps should lead to the magnificent Sacré-Cœur Basilica.
-Every small lane offers a different view over the landscape of Paris.
+Every small lane offers a different view of the landscape of Paris.
 Be sure to turn around once in a while.
-The Eiffel Tower may appear from above a rooftop any time.
+The Eiffel Tower may appear from above a rooftop at any time.

 On midday, the stairs start filling up, but there’s plenty of space for everybody.
 Be prepared for some envy looks of the crowds passing by.

 After the lunch provided you with enough strength, visit the Sacré-Cœur basilica.

 How do you get in without waiting in a long line?
 Observing and patience are the answer.
 While chilling on the stairs, you’ll see that a tourist train and a funicular arrive several times an hour with big groups.
 Wait until the crowds get smaller and swoop in just before the next group appears.

 Start your visit by climbing the 300 steps leading to the 80-m high dome.
 On a clear day, you can see as far as 30 km.
 Paris will lie beneath will feet.

 It’s up to you whether you’d like to visit the famous Montmartre museums later.
 There is Espace Dalì, Halle St-Pierre, Museum de l’Èrotisme.
 With good weather, we preferred staying outside.